General Education Development (GED)

-The program prepares students with the knowledge and skills to earn their HSED by creating a collection of work that shows understanding of each subject.
-You must be 18 or older to enroll and you need to have a referral from a GED instructor from a state approved GED program.
+The program prepares students with the knowledge and skills to earn their HSED by creating a collection of work that shows an understanding of each subject.
+You must be 18 or older to enroll and you need to have a referral from a GED instructor from a state-approved GED program.
 The HSED program, also known as PI 5.09, is taught in a classroom environment, not in a computer lab.
-Instructors not only teach, but work with students to make sure they truly understand the subject matter.
+Instructors not only teach but work with students to make sure they truly understand the subject matter.

 This highly-structured and intensive program meets four to five days a week, for 16 weeks.
 Daytime and evening classes are offered.

 The curriculum consists of three parts, one for each subject.
 You can enroll at any time so you can begin class at the start of the topic.
 Each section is five weeks.
 The three core subject areas are:

 - Pathways (Civics, Health, and Employability)